dockfries/infernus/docs/introduction.md

 ## 🚧 Work in Progress

-- [omp-node](https://github.com/omp-node) is currently in active development,once officially released, `Infernus` will begin to adapt.
+- [omp-node](https://github.com/omp-node) is currently in active development, it will replace `Infernus` in the future.
 - If you want to try out `omp-node` or prefer the native syntax without too much wrapping, check out [@open.mp/node](https://github.com/omp-node/node).

 ## Limitations